 Benefits.
 All of our named executive officers participate in the health and welfare benefit programs, including medical, dental and vision care coverage, disability insurance and life insurance, and our 401(k) plan that are generally available to the rest of our employees.
-We do not have any special benefits or retirement plans for our named executive officers.
+We do not have any special benefits or retirement plans for our named executive officers other than an annual physical for our Chief Executive Officer.

 Severance.
 Each of our named executive officers is entitled to receive severance payments under certain circumstances in the event that their employment is terminated.
 These circumstances and payments are described below under "-Potential Payments Upon Termination or Change of Control."
-Our Compensation Committee believes that the negotiation of these severance payments was an important factor in enticing the named executive officers to leave our former advisor.
+Our compensation committee believes that the negotiation of these severance payments was an important factor in attracting the named executive officers to join us in 2007.

-Elements of 2007 Executive Compensation
+Elements of 2008 Executive Compensation

-The following is a discussion of the base salary, short-term cash incentive compensation and long-term equity compensation that we paid to the named executive officers for 2007.
+The following is a discussion of the base salary, short-term cash incentive compensation and long-term equity compensation that we paid to the named executive officers for 2008.

 Base Salary.
-Our Compensation Committee believes that payment of a competitive base salary is a necessary element of any compensation program that is designed to attract and retain talented and qualified executives.
+Our compensation committee believes that payment of a competitive base salary is a necessary element of any compensation program that is designed to attract and retain talented and qualified executives.
 The goal of our base salary program is to provide salaries at a level that allows us to attract and retain qualified executives while preserving significant flexibility to recognize and reward individual performance with other elements of the overall compensation program.
-Base salary levels also affect the annual cash incentive compensation because each named executive officer's annual bonus target opportunity is expressed as a percentage of base salary.
-The following items are generally considered by the Compensation Committee when determining base salary and annual increases of base salary:
+Base salary levels also affect the short-term cash incentive compensation because each named executive officer's target opportunity is expressed as a percentage of base salary.
+The following items are generally considered by the compensation committee when determining base salary annual increases, however no particular weight is assigned to an individual item:

-- market data provided by the compensation consultant; - our financial resources;

-- the executive officer's experience, scope of responsibilities, performance and prospects; - · internal equity in relation to other executive officers with similar levels of experience, scope of responsibilities, performance, and prospects; and - individual performance of each named executive officer during the preceding calendar year.
+- market data provided by the compensation consultant; - comparability to compensation practices of other office REITs of similar size; - our financial resources; - the executive officer's experience, scope of responsibilities, performance and prospects; - · internal equity in relation to other executive officers with similar levels of experience, scope of responsibilities, performance, and prospects; - · individual performance of each named executive officer during the preceding calendar year.